The process is just a vehicle for moving your understanding forward to a point where you dont need to understand anymore.

 These things should be in the back of your mind but not jostling for a place when you are making the work.
 When you are making the work it should be a matter of listening to your own needs.
 Your needs are the master of the piece.
 It is made from what you want at that time.
 It is there to satisfy your needs - and most often those needs are to delve into the new and make you progress to the next step.

 Sometimes things are done solely because they seem to be the right thing to do at the time.
-Nothing deeper than a feeling of what to do - and nothing as deep as just feeling what to do.
+Nothing deeper than a feeling of what to do.

 The spontaneous moment can either be a misguided mistake or a recognition of a deeper more instinctual reaction to a situation.